-2016 Annual Incentive Plan (2016 AIP)
+2017 Annual Incentive Plan (2017 AIP)

-The purpose of our 2016 AIP was to motivate and reward executives for short-term improvements in Adjusted EBITDA and other measures that contribute to steady increases in stockholder value.
-The Compensation Committee established 2016 performance targets that it believed would be challenging to achieve based on the business forecast information that was available to the Compensation Committee in early 2016.
+The purpose of our 2017 AIP was to motivate and reward executives for short-term improvements in Adjusted EBITDA, revenue and other measures that contribute to steady increases in stockholder value.
+Revenue was added as a performance metric under the 2017 AIP to better align with the performance metrics of the Company's industry peers.
+The Compensation Committee established 2017 performance targets that it believed would be challenging to achieve based on the business forecast information that was available to the Compensation Committee in early 2017.